metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 #### _Key Injuries_

 Whereas the Packers a bit thin at cornerback, the Bears seem a bit strained along their defensive front.
-It's worth keeping an eye on these two position groups as the week waxes onward.
+It's worth keeping an eye on these two position groups as the week goes on.

 #### _History_

-Both of these teams faced one another last year, though the quarterback situation was very different - Daniel Jones and Jared Goff were the signal callers in charge then.
-Now we have Mike Glennon and Matthew Stafford instead.
-One wonders if there's really much of a downgrade from the Daniel Jones of last year to the Mike Glennon of recent memory.
-One thing for sure though...Matthew Stafford is a refreshing upgrade over Jared Bruhff.

-Regardless though, New York kept the game competitive, although I'm pretty certain Los Angeles always maintained wrist control throughout the entire affair.
-I need to review the game to fully understand what happened.

-One thing worth noting is - the Giants defense of last year actually cared to stop the run.
-The unit this year?
-Not so much.
-These group of guys now turn to mush against opposing running backs.
+Being divisional rivals, both of these teams face each regularly.
+Last year, Green Bay pulled off a clean sweep of these Bears, dominating them handily in both match-ups.
+The only real difference this year is that Mitch Trubisky has been swapped out with a younger version of himself in Justin Fields.

 #### _Weather_

-A bit cool with some 10 mile-per-hour winds swirling around
+Cool with some moderate winds jetting around

 ***

+Packers -4.5

+***

+**Green Bay covers if**
+their offense runs up a 10-point lead by the fourth quarter.
+Certainly possible if the Packers can dominate time of possession by stifling the Bear offense.

+**Chicago covers if**
+the team draws first blood and maintains a lead through the whole game.
+If Chicago starts falling behind by multiple scores, Justin Fields would then need to emerge from his cocooned state and start playing at a professional league.
+That's incredibly unlikely, given Nagy and his staff are calling plays deliberately drawn up to minimize the influence of the quarterback.
+Those types of plays will never help you mount a comeback.